DoctorCobweb/order-up-1-using-webpack/README.md

 5. everytime you add a native dependency and rebuild, npos library tweeks (see 1. above) need to be redone!!!

 6. you have to 'force compare' process.env.VARIABLE. correct way `if (process.env.MOCK_ORDERS === true) {...}`. incorrect way `if (process.env.MOCK_ORDERS) {...}`=> this will give weird unexpected results. (??)
+7. when building electron using electron-builder. get error:
+    Error: Application entry file "index.js" in the "/Users/dre/projects/grovedale/order_up/apps/order-up-1-using-webpack/release/mac/OrderUp.app/Contents/Resources/app.asar" does not exist.
+Seems like a wrong configuration.

+    => it's because in ./package.json there is no "main":"index.js" entry which tells builder where to start.
+    FIX: put this in the "build" entry of ./package.json:
+    "build": {
+      ...
+      "extraMetadata": {
+      "main": "./build/main.js"
+      },
+      ...
+    }
+8. ...?

 ## RUN